What Is Psychological Invalidation? How It Happens And Its Effects

 Why do People Invalidate Feelings?

 The definition of invalidate or invalidation basically means refusing to accept.
 The definition of invalidate can different per person as there lot of things that people refuse to accept: just ask anyone who has ever been in therapy family therapy, couples therapy, or life coaching.
-A lot of the people who seek these treatments are either dealing with their propensity to invalidate others’ emotions and traumatic experiences, or else they’re trying to process the feelings and trauma that the people around them are invalidating.
+A lot of the people who seek these treatments are either dealing with their propensity to invalidate others’ emotions or else they’re trying to process the feelings of invalidating people around them.

 How do you Invalidate Someone's Feelings?

-The most common way that you might emotionally invalidate someone is by saying off-hand things like “You shouldn’t feel that way,” or “I’m sorry you feel that way, but I don’t think that’s how you really feel.”
+The most common way that you might emotionally invalidate someone is by saying “You shouldn’t feel that way,” or “I’m sorry you feel that way, but I don’t think that’s how you really feel.”
 As these responses are common, they can be used to invalidate unintentionally rather than being used when individuals knowingly invalidate someone.
-There are other ways to invalidate someone’s feelings, too.
-For example, you might belittle a person’s emotional reaction to trauma by downplaying or expressing that you didn’t care about the experience that caused the trauma.
-This, in turn, belittles the person’s emotional state that is the result of the trauma they experienced.
+There are other numerous ways to invalidate someone’s feelings, too, even powerful non verbal invalidations are possible.
 Essentially, emotional invalidation, whether you invalidate unintentionally or not, occurs when you refuse to recognize another’s feelings and perceived subjective reality as real.
 Whether you use powerful non verbal invalidation, invalidate unintentionally, or use other numerous ways to invalidate someone, to the recipient of invalidating actions these actions are painful and should be avoided.

 Previous ArticleWhat Is The Difference Between Psychology And Psychiatry?

 Next ArticleCatharsis & Psychology: Is It Useful, And Can It Help Me Overcome Relationship Trauma?